 Without spay and neuter initiatives, homeless animals are often euthanized, killed, neglected or die of disease or injuries.
-Sterilization is critical for management of overpopulation and related disease control concerns.
+Sterilization is critical for management of free-roaming dogs and cats and related disease control concerns.

-When effectively delivered and combined with vaccinations, spay/neuter provides humane and effective way to reduce the number of animals living on the streets, and improves the health of those remaining.
-Sterilizing street dogs and returning them to their territories on the streets allows for a natural reduction in their population over time and leaves the most socialized dogs on the streets.
-We have found that the public views these sterilized and vaccinated dogs (identifiable via an ear notch or other marking) more favorably and the human-dog interaction improves.
+When effectively delivered and combined with vaccinations, spay/neuter provides a humane and effective way to reduce the number of animals living on the streets, and improves the health of those remaining.
+Sterilizing community dogs and returning them to their territories on the streets allows for a natural reduction in their population over time and leaves the most socialized dogs on the streets.
+We have found that the public views these sterilized and vaccinated dogs (identifiable via an ear notch or other marking) more favorably and the humandog interaction improves.

-Sterilizing pets prevents them from contributing to the problem of street animal overpopulation.
+Sterilizing pets prevents them from contributing to the problem of homeless or abandoned dogs and cats.